AzureCosmosDB/iot-solution-accelerator/Quickstart.md

    > Your account must have the Azure Databricks Premium Plan for you to be able to select Creator.
 This is the recommended approach: grant MANAGE permission to the Creator when you create the secret scope, and then assign more granular access permissions after you have tested the scope.

-7. Enter the **DNS Name** (for example, <https://iot-vault.vault.azure.net/>) and **Resource ID** you copied earlier during the Key Vault creation step, for example: `/subscriptions/xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx/resourcegroups/cosmos-db-iot/providers/Microsoft.KeyVault/vaults/iot-vault`.
+7. Enter the **DNS Name** (for example, <https://iot-vault.vault.azure.net/>) and **Resource ID** you copied in step 2 above, for example: `/subscriptions/xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx/resourcegroups/cosmos-db-iot/providers/Microsoft.KeyVault/vaults/iot-vault`.

    ![Create Secret Scope form](media/create-secret-scope.png 'Create Secret Scope')